tramanh06/tramanh06.github.io/_posts/2023-05-22-twitter-recsys.md

 ### 2.3 Other considerations

+Here I list down a few considerations and issues arising from the Twitter recommendation system stack.
+Some of them are my own observations, others were something that are known internally and were being worked on.

 **Timeliness:** Most candidate generations are produced by batch jobs and stored in a KV store, keyed by user ID.
 These jobs run at most every 1 hour.
 Therefore, most tweets are not fresh.
 Adding to that, some jobs are delayed by missing data.